-To make sure the log stands straight and firm on the base, use your saw to make a nice straight at both ends of the log.
+To make sure the log stands straight and firm on the base, use your saw to make a nice straight cut at both ends of the log.

-4. Using your straight edge and pencil, draw a line from corner to corner on the plywood.
+- Using your straight edge and pencil, draw a line from corner to corner on the plywood.
 Repeat from the opposite corners.
 They will intersect in the center.
-Next, mark two screw locations based on the diameter of your log.
+Next, mark two screw locations based on the diameter of the log.
 Since ours was 5 inches thick, we marked our holes 3 inches apart to leave some room between the screw and the outer edge of the log.

-5. Drill two pilot holes for the screws in the locations you’ve marked.
+- Drill two pilot holes for the screws in the locations you’ve marked.

+- Trim some lengths of the double-sided tape and run them along the outer edge of your plywood base.
+Run some additional lengths from the corners in toward the center.
 If you use a carpet remnant, you’ll want to wrap it around the base like you’re stretching a canvas and use the staple gun to attach the carpet to the underside of the base.

-8. Working from the bottom of the base, drive the two wood screws through the pilot holes so they just poke through the carpet on the other side.
+- Working from the bottom of the base, drive the two wood screws through the pilot holes so they just poke through the carpet on the other side.

-9. Center the log on the top of the base and finish driving the screws home until the log is secured.
+- Center the log on the top of the base and finish driving the screws home until the log is secured.

-10. Your scratcher is ready for action.
+- The scratcher is ready for action.
 Consider placing gripper furniture pads on the bottom to protect the flooring in your home.